GaryManv/SQL-Project/cleaning_data.md

 	from analytics
-	where timeonsite is null and units_sold>0 or pageviews>0 5.7) ALTER TABLE analytics DROP COLUMN unit_price
+	where timeonsite is null and units_sold>0 or pageviews>0 5.7) ALTER TABLE analytics DROP COLUMN unit_price 5.8) create table visitor_by_amount as select fullvisitorid,sum(revenue) from analytics group by fullvisitorid having sum(revenue) is not null

  ***
  6.1) select length(fullvisitorid),count(length(fullvisitorid)) from all_sessions group by length(fullvisitorid)